terminaldweller/mutator/README.md

 * There will be unit tests after a first pre-release version.<br/>

 ##Announcements
+####* As Soon as the 2 remaining rules(2.1 and 2.3) are dealt with, mutator-lvl0 will have a release candidate, which is going to be forked and will start its testing phase.<br/>
 * LLVM has bumped to 5.0 so mutator has also changed to using that(trunk:292415).
 Everything is in working order.<br/>
 * The Travis build is now using 4.0 for build checks.
 LLVM 3.9 is still supported minus rule check 8.8 which uses a non-existant matcher in 3.9.<br/>
 * There are no plans in regards to keeping or dropping LLVM 3.9 support but do keep in mind the libraries mutator uses are not guaranteed to keep backwards-compatibility by their developers as they are still under development.<br/>